jason-a-phillips/vss-social-media-how-to/README.md

-# How to include VSS social media content in your webpage
+# How to embed Visit San Saba social media content in your webpage

-1. Go to the [Visit San Saba](https://visitsansabatexas.com/single-source/) Social Happenings page.
+1. Go to the [Visit San Saba Social Happenings](https://visitsansabatexas.com/single-source/) page.
 Click on one of the cards containing a social media post.

     > ![VSS Facebook post](img/img1.jpg?raw=true)

-2. In this example, clicking that link will take you to the post in Facebook.
+2. In this example, clicking that card/link will take you to the post in Facebook.

     > ![Facebook post](img/img2.jpg?raw=true)